-The MBG-REU program, titled “Molecular Biology and Genetics of Cell Signaling”, is a NSF-funded, ten-week summer program with a strong focus on diversity.
+The MBG-REU program, titled “Molecular Biology and Genetics of Cell Signaling”, is an NSF-funded, ten-week summer program with a strong focus on diversity.
 The program aims to provide cutting edge summer research training experiences for ten undergraduates in the broadly defined area of cell signaling.
-Through intensive research and a series of organized activities, participants will be exposed to world-class research environments, while at the same time broaden their understanding and appreciation of research.
-Participants will also have opportunities to interact with other summer students at Cornell, and enjoy the beautiful scenery and waterfalls in Ithaca, New York.
+Through intensive research and a series of organized activities, participants will be exposed to world-class research environments with the aim of broadening their understanding and appreciation of research (please see a story featuring our program here).
+Participants will also have opportunities to interact with other undergraduate and graduate students at Cornell, and enjoy the beautiful scenery and waterfalls in Ithaca, New York.

-Funded by: The National Science Foundation and various sources at Cornell University, including the Office of the Associate Vice Provost for Research, Weill Institute of Cell and Molecular Biology, Division of Nutritional Sciences, the Graduate School, and Department of Molecular Biology and Genetics.
+Funded by: The National Science Foundation (REU Award #1659534) and various sources at Cornell University, including: the Office of the Associate Vice Provost for Research; the Department of Molecular Biology and Genetics, the Weill Institute of Cell and Molecular Biology, and the Division of Nutritional Sciences.